Vottz/master-thesis/README.md

 Some of the experiment files itself have single functions that are only used in that specific experiment

 In [lib.py](lib.py) the following functions can be found:
-- The Selectibe Optimiziation Algorithm
+- The Selectibe Optimization Algorithm
 - num_days_between
 - weekdayfrequency(year)
 - getConstantsFromBPMN: Extracts the parameters from the JSON file that is used to describe the application architecture
 - calcEnergyDemandFromAVG
 - calcQFromAVG
 - calcCarbonEmissionFromEnergyDemand
 - calcCarbonBudgetFrom_AVG_CE
 - getS_hourlyAVG
 - calcEnergyBudgetHourInWeekAVG
-- calcCarbonIntensityHourInWeekAVG
 - calcCarbonBudgetHourInWeekAVG
 - calcED_LP